 Starting the list with B550 motherboards, the Gigabyte B550M DS3H is an ultra-budget motherboard for those who don’t want to spend too much on overclocking and advanced features.
 The motherboard has 5+3 power phases with Low RDS(On) MOSFETs which are good for stable voltage supply to the processor and although it’s not very powerful for strong overclocking, you will still be able to overclock your processor up to some extent.

-A 6 core processor doesn’t necessarily need 10+ power phases for basic overclocking and if you aren’t an enthusiast overclocker like me, then certainly wasting a lot of money on high-quality VRM boards won’t be wise.
-Do note that it is not the best motherboard for 5600 and 5600X at all but for those who want their PCs to support all the latest components support such as 4000+MHz RAM compatibility, PCI-E 4.0 x16 for the graphics card, 1GB LAN, M.2 connectors for NVME SSDs and a decent amount of USB ports at the I/O.
+A 6-core processor doesn’t necessarily need 10+ power phases for basic overclocking and if you aren’t an enthusiast overclocker like me, then certainly wasting a lot of money on high-quality VRM boards won’t be wise.
+Note that it is not the best motherboard for the 5600X at all but for those who want their PCs to support all the latest components support such as 4000+MHz RAM compatibility, PCI-E 4.0 x16 for the graphics card, 1GB LAN, M.2 connectors for NVME SSDs and a decent amount of USB ports at the I/O.

 Related:- Best graphics cards for Ryzen 5600X